-EWEB has allocated \$1M as a funding floor specific to wildfire mitigation activities, including wildfire cameras, weather stations and forecasting, enhanced inspections, and multi-hazard reliability projects.
+EWEB has allocated \$1 million as a funding floor specific to wildfire mitigation activities, including wildfire cameras, weather stations and forecasting, enhanced inspections, and multi-hazard reliability projects.
+Grant funding has been sought to accelerate mitigation work, supporting fuels reduction and grid hardening efforts.
 Community engagement and interagency coordination is an essential component to the planning effort.
 In 2023, EWEB launched a new program to offer extra support to customers who rely on electricity for medical equipment and mobility devices during a Public Safety Power Shutoff (PSPS) event.
-The WMP is updated annually and includes metrics to track progress and/or identify gaps in meeting the plan's risk reduction objectives.

-- EWEB website: Wildfire Safety and Prevention - EWEB Wildfire Mitigation Plan, 2023-2024 (adopted July 11, 2023) - EWEB Wildfire Mitigation Plan, 2022 (approved July 5,2022) - Oregon SB 762: Wildfire Preparedness
+- EWEB website: Wildfire Safety and Prevention - EWEB Wildfire Mitigation Plan, 2023-2024 (adopted July 11, 2023) - EWEB Wildfire Mitigation Plan, 2022 (approved July 5,2022) - Oregon SB 762: Wildfire Preparedness snowpack), resulting in increased wildfires, harmful algal blooms (HABs), and property damage in riparian and floodplain areas."
+The 2020 Holiday Farm Fire (HFF) was an example of such an extreme event that continues to have a significant impact on the McKenzie Watershed.
+2023 brought another round of wildfires to the Upper